flyteorg/flyteidl/protos/docs/admin/admin.rst

    "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the workflow execution to recover."
    "name", ":ref:`ref_string`", "", "User provided value for the recovered execution.
 If none is provided the system will generate a unique string. +optional"
+   "parent_node_execution", ":ref:`ref_flyteidl.core.NodeExecutionIdentifier`", "", "Which subworkflow node (if any) launched this execution"